RotatingWindChimes/FinalTask/Problem3/README.md

 # Remarks

-* Please download and unzip necessary data from [Link](https://pan.baidu.com/s/1Dv8ojyszpx7c4qT-QZwoPA?pwd=0i6t) and place the entire file folder under `data`
+* Please download and unzip necessary data from [Link](https://pan.baidu.com/s/1Dv8ojyszpx7c4qT-QZwoPA?pwd=0i6t) and place the entire file folder under `data`.
 *
 * The generated videos will be available at `logs` after training.